oddbird/oddsite/content/work/quarqnet.rst

       that an athlete, coach, or friend
       might want to accomplish on QuarqNet.
       Before beginning development,
-      we estimated the user stories
+      we estimated the user stories,
       and Quarq prioritized them.
       The process of
       creating, estimating, and prioritizing user stories